OlivierLD/3DPrinting/OpenSCAD/RPiDevBoards/enclosures/README.md

-# Raspberry Pi based small laptop
+# Raspberry Pi based fully featured small laptop
 You will need:
 - A Raspberry Pi B* or A*
 - A [5" HDMI Screen](https://www.adafruit.com/product/2232)